RocketChat/docs-old/developer-guides/rest-api/Groups/getintegrations/README.md

----
-order: 17
----

 # Get Integrations
 Retrieves the integrations which the group has, requires the permission `manage-integrations`.
-It supports the [Offset, Count, and Sort Query Parameters](../offset-and-count-and-sort-info.md) along with [Query and Fields Query Parameters](../query-and-fields-info.md).
+It supports the [Offset, Count, and Sort Query Parameters](../../offset-and-count-and-sort-info/) along with [Query and Fields Query Parameters](../../query-and-fields-info/).

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |